sal55/langs/README.md

 * Single-file, self-contained executables
 * Smallish size (0.1 to 0.6MB)
-* Usually providing very fast compilation, or competitive interpretation
+* Usually providing very fast compilation or interpretation
-* Utterly trivial and near-instant build process
+* Effortless and near-instant build process
 * Sources for any tool can be rendered as one self-contained amalgamated source file

-Basically, I'm aiming for the complete opposite of products like LLVM, in terms of size, complexity and processing speed

 ### mcc.c